mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 What started as a five-minute prep turned into a full rabbit hole - LiteLLM internals, IRSA credential rotation, ADK tool declaration quirks, and a Vertex AI telemetry mismatch (another curveball).
 The walkthrough session had to wait.
 The engineer was more patient about the delay than the situation probably deserved.

-This post documents some of the curve balls we encountered, the root causes, and the fixes.
+This post documents some of the curveballs we encountered, the root causes, and the fixes.
 If you're running Google ADK agents on AWS Bedrock via LiteLLM, these gotchas will save you hours of debugging and days of intermittent failures in production.
 If you're just curious about the internals of this stack, it's a peek behind the curtain at how these frameworks interact - and sometimes don't - in real-world scenarios.

 ---